Zhengding County: Linji Temple

+Kaiyuan Temple

+Kaiyuan Temple, originally named Jingguan Temple and later renamed Jiehui Temple, is located on the west side of Changsheng Street in Zhengding.
+It was first built during the Northern and Southern Dynasties period.
+The temple was damaged in the late Qing dynasty, and today only the Bell Tower and the Sumeru Pagoda remain.
+The Bell Tower was initially constructed in 540 AD (during Eastern Wei) and was rebuilt during the Tang dynasty (898 AD).
+It is the only surviving example of a Tang dynasty bell tower.
+The tower has a two-story structure, stands 14 meters high, and has a square floor plan with three bays in both width and depth.
+The roof is a double-eaved hip-and-gable style covered with green tiles.
+In History of Chinese Architecture, Liang Sicheng observed that “the lower story's outer eaves appear to follow the Jin and Yuan style, while the upper story was renovated during the Qing dynasty.”
+The grand dougong brackets are a distinctive feature of Tang dynasty wooden architecture.

 Pagodas

 Chengling Pagoda

 The Chengling Pagoda (Chengling Ta) is built from gray bricks, it is also known as the Grey Pagoda.
 It is located in the Village of Linji to the south of Zhengding and was formerly part of the Linji Temple.
 The Linji Temple was built during the times of the Eastern Wei dynasty in 540.
-During the Tang Dynasty, it became the site where the monk Linji Yixuan founded the Linji School, one of the five schools of Chinese Chan Buddhism.
+During the Tang dynasty, it became the site where the monk Linji Yixuan founded the Linji School, one of the five schools of Chinese Chan Buddhism.
 Both Linji Yixuan and the Linji School derive their names from the village.
 The pagoda was first built in 867 to serve as a shrine for the mantle and alms bowl of Linji Yixuan.
-The original pagoda was ruined and replaced during 1161 to 1189 (Jin Dynasty) by the present-day structure.
+The original pagoda was ruined and replaced during 1161 to 1189 (Jin dynasty) by the present-day structure.
 The present pagoda stands on a substructure known as a Sumeru Pedestal after the mythic Mount Sumeru and has an octagonal cross-section.
 It has nine multi-eared storeys and a total height of 33 meters.
 Its pedestal is richly decorated.
 Because it is seen as one of the birthplaces of Zen Buddhism, the Chengling Pagoda is favorite site for pilgrims and tourists from Japan.